mookerzhou/cooking_journal/_posts/salads/2016-07-23-greenbean-tomato-shallot.md

 Blanch your green beans in water that tastes like the sea.
 This step takes maybe a minute or two, but I usually remove the green beans to some ice water once they've all turned a uniform bright green color.

 Slice cherry tomatoes in half to expose their juicy innards.
 Place cut tomatoes on top of blanched green beans.
-Dress with shallot oil, smoe sherry vinegar and some additional salt.
+Dress with 1/3 cup -> 1/2 cup shallot oil, a few tablespoons of sherry vinegar and some additional salt.
+Mix well so that the cut tomatoes juice out all over the salad.
+Add additional shallot oil / sherry vinegar to taste.
 Serve cold.